magento/devdocs/src/recommendations/customize.md

 To make sure a custom product attribute is available when you render the recommendation unit on the page, set the `Used in Product Listing` property to `Yes` in the [Product Attributes](https://docs.magento.com/user-guide/stores/attribute-product-create.html#step-4-describe-the-storefront-properties) page in the Admin.

-When this property is set, that custom product attribute value is included in the JSON payload when the recommendations service fetches the product metadata.
-You can then apply custom storefront styling based on this attribute value.
+When this property is set, the JSON payload includes an `attributes` object that contains an array of attribute codes and values.
+You can then apply custom storefront styling based on these attribute values.

+{:.bs-callout-info}
+Product attribute changes can take up to an hour to appear in the JSON payload.